calmh/dst/README.md

 > !!!
 > This is not a complete implementation of UDT.
 This package will not
 > communicate successfully with the default/standard implementation.
+> Many aspects are simply not implemented, other differ intentionally
+> (i.e. KeepAlive and Shutdown handling).
 > !!!

 The following features are implemented: